Gordon C. Everest, Professor Emeritus of MIS and Database Management, Carlson School of Management, University of Minnesota

 Insurance companies are not in business to lose money.
 They will raise premiums, raise copays and deductibles, cut coverage, drop out of a market, or worst case, shut down in bankruptcy.
 The shareholders (even if a nonprofit) will not tolerate sustained losses.
 The ACA said that insurers must spend out at least 80% of their premiums for the delivery of healthcare.
 They get to keep 20%?
 Those are good odds in any business.
 The industry was not even at that level yet when the ACA passed.
 What a sweet deal – they could increase their net revenues even more.
-This means that 20% of every dollar spent on healthcare does not contribute one iota to the health of our society.
+This means that 20% of every dollar spent on healthcare contributes not one iota to the health of our society (sure, they try to make us think they do).
 That is a pretty hefty margin which we would not tolerate in many other industries.

 The purpose of insurance is to cover rare and catastrophic events (e.g house fire, car accident), not for regularly incurred expenses.
 Furthermore, both of those examples are mandated -- you can't get a mortgage on a house without fire insurance; you can't get a car license without proof of insurance.
 It is really a misnomer to use the label "health insurance" at all.

 Interesting that the only two parties not fighting are the patients and the providers.
 They are the buyer and seller in this marketplace!
 However, add the insurance companies to the mix and we no longer have a bonafide marketplace.